AgentSchmisch/NAS_mgmt/README.md

 ---
 ## 🔁 DNG Converter
-This feature will automatically check if there are new files in a certain folders with .cr3 images and convert them to .dng
+This feature will automatically check if there are new files in a certain folders with `.cr3` images and convert them to `.dng

 - The converter check for new files in a certain folder you can copy the images there or use ftp to upload them to the folder
-- It is necessary that the images are pasted without any parent folder, the Converter will automatically sort them by date with the scheme `DD-MM-YYYY`
+- It is necessary that the images are pasted without any parent folder, the Converter will automatically sort them by date with the scheme `YYYY_MM_DD`
 - the capture date of the images are read from the EXIF data of the image, so make sure the date of your camera is set correctly
 - the converter will, by now, only convert `.cr3` images to `.dng`
-- it is mandatory for the feature to work to install [pydngconverter](https://github.com/BradenM/pydngconverter)
+- it is mandatory for the feature to work to install [dnglab](https://github.com/dnglab/dnglab)
+  - add the install path of the dnglab package to the config.json`
 ---

 ## ✅ Requirements